 Like any young plants, the ones in your rain garden need extra care when they're first getting started.
-For the first two months, water them thoroughly every other day to encourage growth and establishment.
+While the plants are young (first two years), water them thoroughly about once a week to encourage growth and establishment.
 Plants can be watered less if there's been a decent rain.
-After two months, they will only need watering if it's been a week without rain.
 The small plugs we use will look a little underwhelming at first, but they are perennials that will grow and mature!